geronimo-iia/async-btree/README.md

 > Don't Use Curio if You're Allergic to Curio

 Personaly, after few time of testing and reading curio code, I'm pretty addict.

-# TODO List to go away of Alpha status

-TODO Code:
- - module common definition (typing)
- - module of meta manipulation
- - define submodule for decorator, leaf etc
- - add more example in docs
- - ensure tests and coverage

 # Setup